cloojure/modern-cljs/tut16.md

 Elapsed time: 28.143 sec
 ```

-Still working on [jetty](http://www.eclipse.org/jetty/) and without a
+Now we are again using [jetty](http://www.eclipse.org/jetty/), and we don't have a
 verbose report from the `watch` subtask.
 To proceed with the next
 step, stop the `boot` process.

-## Add web server port
+## Add a web server port

-The `-p` option is very easy to be instructed as well.
+The `-p` option is very easy to use as well.

 ```clj
 (deftask tdd